-These cookie dough protein bars are soft chewy protein bar loaded with healthy fats and clean ingredients (just like these low calorie protein balls).
+These cookie dough protein bars are a soft, chewy protein bar loaded with healthy fats and clean ingredients (just like these low calorie protein balls).
+They're a delicious way to step up your snack game and have healthy snack options on hand (along with the recipes in the Strong and Sweet Protein Guide for serious cravings).

-Why You'll Love This Recipe
+💭Why You'll Love This Recipe

 Quick to make: Whipped up in just 5 minutes and all made in just one bowl.

-Cashew butter; any nut butter will work in this recipe however cashew butter gives the cookie dough bars a more indulgent silky feel.
-It's a nice swap in these Gingerbread protein bars too.
+- Cashew butter: Any nut butter will work in this recipe; however, cashew butter gives the cookie dough bars a more indulgent, silky feel.
+It's a nice swap in these Gingerbread protein bars, too.

 How To Make Cookie Dough Protein Bars